 Parts of his research interests were nurtured through his PhD which investigated strategies of engagement between multinational companies and community stakeholders.
 In his thesis, he developed and applied a tripartite theoretical framework consisting of Institutional Theory, Stakeholder Theory and Community Engagement Theory to argue the concept of and the importance of ‘valued interests’ in the management of ‘stakeholder expectations’.

-Dr. Izidor is involved with the following professional bodies and engages in their institutional and networking activities.
+Dr Izidor is involved with the following professional organisations.

 Sponsors and collaborators